simeonthefirst/openai-adapter/README.md

 ## How to set it up

-- Create Azure storage Container and Azure OpenAI Model
+- Create Azure Storage Container with a Table and Azure OpenAI Model
-- Publish to azure via ```func azure functionapp publish smn-openai-adapter```
+- Publish this Code to the Azure Function via ```func azure functionapp publish {your-function-name}```
-- Set enviroment varanles for azure open ai connection:
+- Set enviroment variables for Azure OpenAI connection:
     - ```AZURE_STORAGE_CONNECTION_STRING```
     - ```AZURE_STORAGE_TABLE_NAME```
     - ```AZURE_OPENAI_KEY```